devel0/netcore-sci/README.md

 var b = a.SetX(10);
 ```

-The vector a created with X:1, Y:2, Z:3 will subjected to a SetX(10) but the vector a itself not changed, it still equals to (1,2,3); instead SetX returns a new instance (10, 2, 3).
+The vector a created with X:1, Y:2, Z:3 will subjected to a SetX(10) but the vector a itself not changes, it still equals to (1,2,3); instead SetX returns a new instance (10, 2, 3).

 ### Tolerances

 - any function in this library that involves some test of comparision between numbers requires as first argument a tolerance parameter
 - the tolerance depends on the domain application you are working on, for example if you work on mm lengths then a 1e-1 could enough
 - when working with normalized vector3d regardless of the domain application the constant `NormalizedLengthTolerance` should used ( it has a 1e-4 default value that is enough to work with double and floats )
-- note that the tolerance doesn't influence for example in how accurate is the result of an intersection because the value if computed with maximum resolution doubles provides; tolerance are used only when tests ( EqualsTol, ... ) used in internal algorithm to make decisions.
+- note that the tolerance doesn't influence for example in how accurate is the result of an intersection because the value is computed with maximum resolution that doubles provides; tolerance are used only when tests ( EqualsTol, ... ) are used into internal algorithms to make decisions.

 ### Vector3D

 - used to represent 3d coordinate ( X, Y, Z ) but used also to keep dummy 2d coordinate ( X, Y, 0 )
-- length of a vector3d is the distance of the point from origin
+- length of a vector3d is the distance of the point from wcs origin (0,0,0)

 ### Line3D

-- defined by a From vector3d ( line application point ) and an extension from there through vector V
+- defined by a From vector3d ( line application point ) and an extension from there through a vector V
-- To is defined as From + V
+- To = From + V
-- line3d can be created giving (From, To) or (From, V) if specify the overriden method with Line3DConstructMode.PointAndVector
+- line3d can be created giving (From, To) or (From, V) specifying overriden method with `Line3DConstructMode.PointAndVector`
 - extension methods allow to create line from a vector p and using
-  - p.LineTo(Vector3D to)
+  - `p.LineTo(Vector3D to)`
-  - p.LineV(Vector3D v) : To = p+v
+  - `p.LineV(Vector3D v)` : To = p+v
-  - p.LineDir(Vector3D dir, double len) : To = p+dir*len
+  - `p.LineDir(Vector3D dir, double len)` : To = p + dir * len
-- line3d represent an infine line, semiline or segment depending on the usage, for example intersect method allow to specify the behavior ( default: infinite lines )
+- line3d represent an infine line, semiline or segment depending on the usage, for example intersect methods allow to specify the behavior ( default: infinite lines )

 ### Arc3D

 - circle3d inherit from arc3d
-- arc is defined in the range [AngleFrom, AngleTo] rotating right-hand over its coordinate system zaxis
+- arc is defined in the range `[AngleFrom, AngleTo)` rotating right-hand over its coordinate system zaxis
-- arc angles are normalized in the range [0, 2pi)
+- arc angles are normalized so that they fall into range [0, 2pi)

 ### CoordinateSystem3D

 - defined by vector3d origin, basex, basey, basez
 - origin is used in vectro3d ToUCS(), ToWCS() methods to translate between different ucs origins ( WCS origin is 0,0,0 )
-- basex,y,z are 3 vector3d vectors linearly independant
+- basex,y,z are linearly independant normalized vector3d
-- cs can be built in various manners, for example by giving an origin and a single vector3D (the normal) then by using an arbitrary axis algorithm it detects appropriate x-y axes. ( used in dxf for example because allow to save 1 vector3d; other methods allow to build cs by giving an origin and two vectors v1, v2 by specifying a SmartCsMode to instruct the wizard on how to consider these in relationship ( normally the smart mode X_YQ consider that v1 is the wanted X axis while v2 is in the xy plane and must not be parallel to the first v1; to obtain a numerical stable cs the angle v1,v2 should near to PI/2 but this depend on the application you are working on, in some cases 5-10deg could enough to compute the normal, then yaxis will be back computed from the z cross x ).
+- CS can be built in various manners
+  - by giving an origin and a single vector3D (the normal) then by using an arbitrary axis algorithm it detects appropriate x-y axes. ( used in dxf for example because allow to save 1 vector3d )
+  - by giving an origin and two vectors v1, v2 by specifying a `SmartCsMode` to instruct the wizard on how to consider these in relationship ( normally the smart mode X_YQ consider that v1 is the wanted X axis while v2 is in the xy plane and must not be parallel to the first v1; to obtain a numerical stable cs the angle v1,v2 should near to PI/2 but this depend on the application you are working on, in some cases 5-10deg could enough to compute the normal, then yaxis will be back computed from the z cross x ).
+  - by giving origin and normalized base vectors

 ### Loop

-- actually implements only planar loop with edges such as Line3D, Arc3D and Circle3D
+- actually implements only planar loop with edges such as Line3D, Arc3D
-- used for intersection of 3d planar loop polygons
+- used for boolean ( intersection, difference ) of 3d planar loop polygons.

 ### Edges

-- is an interface implemented by the loop basic entities such Line3D and Arc3D
+- is an interface for Loop purpose implemented over basic entities such as Line3D and Arc3D

 ### Geometry

 - basic abstract type for geometries
-- contains definition of SGeomFrom and SGeomTo that will be used by inherited IEdge interface implemented objects such as Line3D and Arc3D and allow to state the sense of the edge: if sense is true then SGeomFrom equals GeomFrom and SGeomTo equals GeomTo; if sense is false then SGeomFrom equals GeomTo and SGeomTo equals GeomFrom.
+- contains definition of SGeomFrom and SGeomTo that will be used by inherited IEdge interface implemented objects such as Line3D and Arc3D and allow to state the sense of the edge
+  - sense == true ⇒ SGeomFrom == GeomFrom ∧ SGeomTo == GeomTo
+  - sense == false ⇒ SGeomFrom == GeomTo ∧ SGeomTo == GeomFrom

 ## Unit tests